C-D-Lewis/blog.chrislewis.me.uk/posts/2022-08-13-Ditching-Dropbox-With-Cirroc-A-Tiny-Cloud.md

 ### Cloudy with chances of rain

-The last part is particularly important - originally I chose two cheaper USB 3 to SATA adapter cables to connect the SSDs, which seemed to have compatability problems with the Pi.
-Adding quirks mode to avoid using UAS seemed to improve things, but at the time it would take a long transfer (>30 GB) to cause the OS to mark the USB device as faulty and so the RAID-1 array was degraded to just one copy - not ideal.
+The last part is particularly important - originally I chose two cheaper USB 3 to SATA adapter cables to connect the SSDs, which seemed to have compatibility problems with the Pi.
+Adding quirks mode to avoid using UAS seemed to improve things, but at the time it would take a long transfer (>30 GB) and possible issues with the USB controllers to cause the OS to mark the USB device as faulty and so the RAID-1 array was degraded to just one copy - not ideal.

 So, this combination of physical monitoring alongside finally implementing Amazon SES (Simple Email Service) in the